RodneyShag/Parallel_programming/readme.md

 ## References

 - [Coursera: Parallel programming](https://www.coursera.org/learn/parprog1?specialization=scala) - Notes are based on this tutorial.
-  - Week 1 - Great examples.
+  - Week 1 - Good videos
   - Week 2 - Videos 1-3 were good.
 Videos 4-5 were too mathematical.
 Video 6: `scan` example was too advanced for this tutorial.
-  - Week 3 - good lectures
+  - Week 3 - Good videos
   - Week 4 - Videos 1-2 were good.
 Videos 3-5: Conc-trees were too advanced for this tutorial.